Freedom of Information

 “Freedom of information (Fees and Charges) Regulations 2003” are listed via State Records Website link (see above).

 If a document is exempt from disclosure the Council may decide to deny you access to all or part of that document.
 We will tell you why access has been refused and inform you of your appeal rights in that regard.

 A first step is to consider lodging an Application for Internal Review.
 Please follow the link below for an application form.

 An Internal Review of an application “Your Rights to Review and Appeal” form is available on State Records website link.

 Who can help me with my FOI application?

 All FOI applications must be lodged directly with the Council which holds the documents you require access to.

-Please contact Council's FOI Officer before submitting your application if you require help clarifying which documents to request.
+Please contact Council’s FOI Officer before submitting your application if you need help clarifying which documents to request.
 They will inform you how to make your application and help you gain access to the maximum amount of information possible.